Integratingfactor/lib-idp-auth/README.md

     ```

 # Revision History
+## Version 0.1.0
+Added support for Jason Web Tokens (Refer to unit tests for example)

 ## Version 0.0.9
 Added support for using custom application provided token enhancer for access token grant